lban2049/react/packages/react/.aigne/doc-smith/docs/getting-started.md

 # Getting Started

-This guide will walk you through creating your first React component.
-It's designed to give you a practical, hands-on introduction to the core concepts of React.

 React is a JavaScript library for creating user interfaces.
-The `react` package provides the necessary functions to define components, while a renderer like `react-dom` is used to render them to the web.
+This guide provides a step-by-step introduction to setting up a new project and creating your first React component.
+It's designed to get you from zero to a working example quickly.

-## Your First React Component
+## Creating Your First Component

-Let's create a simple counter component.
-This example demonstrates two fundamental React concepts: components and state.

-Here is the complete code for a basic interactive counter:
+The fundamental building block in React is the **component**.
+A component is a self-contained, reusable piece of UI.
+Here is a complete example of a simple `Counter` component.

 ```javascript
 import { useState } from 'react';